Location template

 - You feel reasonably comfortable talking with them after an initial conversation.

-Fit matters a great deal in therapy, and it is normal to talk with more than one person before settling in.
-Most therapists expect this and will not be offended if you decide to look elsewhere.
+Fit matters a great deal, and it is normal to talk with more than one person before settling in.
+Most therapists expect this and will not be put off if you decide to look elsewhere.

 Frequently asked questions

-How long does it take to find a therapist in Idaho Falls?
+How do I find a therapist in Idaho Falls?

-Can I do therapy online if I live near Idaho Falls?
+Can I do counseling online if I live near Idaho Falls?

 Often, yes.
-As long as the therapist is licensed in Idaho, they can usually see you online anywhere in the state, which is helpful if you live in a rural town or have a long drive into the city.
+As long as the counselor is licensed in Idaho, they can usually see you online anywhere in the state, which helps if you live in a rural town or face a long winter drive into the city.

 What if the first therapist is not a good fit?